monktastic/hackmd/wip/podcast/evil-bullets.md

 - The deepest aspect of our mind knows right from wrong.
 That's our conscience—not to be confused with our consciousness.

 - We sometimes act against our conscience: we do things that deep down we feel are wrong, but we don't let this knowledge into our conscious minds.
-Instead, our minds concoct a very clever cover story in which what we're doing is righteous.
+Instead, our minds concoct a very clever cover story in which what we're doing is okay.
 This is self-deception.

 - All the evil in the world ultimately boils down to some form of self-deception, but we rarely recognize it as such.
 We don't see in others a more extreme form of something that we ourselves are engaged in; we believe we're looking at a different phenomenon entirely.

-- We don't see a person who, like us, is fundamentally decent, but deluded.
+- We don't see a person who, like us, is fundamentally decent, but flawed.
 We perceive a fundamentally "bad person."
 Someone morally defective, unlike us.
-Our political opponents are an obvious example.
+Think about your political opponents.

-- Because we're decent people, we may first try to correct them before escalating to emotional and then maybe physical violence.
+- Because we're decent people, we may first try to correct them before escalating to emotional and then perhaps physical violence.
 But part of us knows that it's pointless to try and fix a broken person, so our attempts are half-hearted at best: less correction and more condescension.

 - Yet we already know that this isn't going to work, and so we're already prepping for the inevitable escalation.
 We act dismayed, but part of us secretly wants things to escalate.

 - Your conscience can actually perceive that this person is ultimately just like you, and neither deserving of, nor helped by, contempt.

-- Yet we don't listen to our conscience.
-We refuse to believe that this disgusting person is anything like us.
-So we turn away from our conscience, and pretend not to hear it.
-The only place left to turn is toward our darkness.

-- Our darkness causes us to perceive a person worthy of contempt.
-This way, it can create a compelling cover story in which being cruel is not just okay, but positively righteous.
-That way, it can create mayhem in the name of good.
+- But the darkness in your mind cleverly prevents you from seeing this.
+It causes you to perceive a "bad person"; someone whom it is your duty to treat with contempt.
+It knows that this will provoke escalation — and that is what it actually wants.

+- This behavior will cause everyone — you, your victim, your allies, bystanders — to become slightly nastier and more self-deceptive people.

+- Whatever temporary positive effects may result, the world becomes a little darker.

+- But you won't be able to see this.
+Your darkness will ensure that all you see is a win.
+Any negative effects can be blamed entirely on your evil enemy.
+You were only fighting evil, and how could that ever be wrong?

+- It is really worth pausing to feel how compelling that story is.
+How natural it is to feel contempt for bad people.
+How obviously righteous it is.
+How nobody can convince you otherwise — and if they try, well, _they're_ probably evil.

-- But part of us always knows that this is what we're secretly doing.
-It is self-deception.
+- Because part of your mind knows unequivocally that this story is a sham; that such behavior doesn't actually serve the purpose it pretends to.
+Yet it is so incredibly alluring.

-- We believe we're fighting their evil with our righteousness, but actually we're trying to fight their self-deception with our own.
+- This is how our darkness masquerades as our conscience.

+- If you can see just this one thing with complete clarity, you will understand the secret trick behind all the evil there ever was.
+And you will discover the only way to end it.

-- This cannot work.
-Self-deception cannot fight self-deception; it can only amplify it.
-Another way to say this is that evil never actually fights evil; it only pretends to, so that it can create more of itself, under the guise of good.
+[//]: # (- Evil never actually fights evil; it only pretends to, in order to create more of itself with our unwitting assistance.)

 ---

 ## Ch 3: compassion

+- If you think I'm going to tell you to be nice, think again.
+The problem isn't that you were being mean, it's that you were being self-deceptive.

+- Part of you knew, even as you were doing it, that you were acting against your conscience.
+Because when we're acting in alignment with our deepest values, contempt and self-righteousness are actually impossible.

+- No matter how well you hide this self-deception, people can always sense it, even if only subconsciously.
+And it invites their minds to do the same.

-- The only real solution to this problem is compassion.
+- The opposite of self-deception is compassion.

-- Now, that word probably evokes images of being soft, gentle, nice.
-And while those are surely fine qualities, they're worse than useless against evil.
+- That word probably evokes images of people being nice and sweet.
+Those are surely fine qualities, but they are worse than useless against evil.

-- But that's not at all what compassion actually means.
-Our darkness has just convinced us that it is, so that we will write it off, and fail to discover the one thing that can actually end it.
+- But that is not what compassion means.
+It is our darkness that tries to make us think that it is, so that we will write it off, and fail to discover the one thing that can actually kill it.
+  - Part of our duty must be to reclaim that word.

-- **In truth, compassion can be as fierce or potentially even violent as necessary.**
+- **Compassion can be as fierce or potentially even violent as the situation requires.**

 - The Dalai Lama was once asked what you should do if a gunman is trying to kill you and you have a gun.
 He said, well, shoot back.
 There's nothing nice about that.
 But in what sense is it compassionate?

-- Compassion is the realization that at the deepest level, all you really want is for everything to feel totally okay, and that this is what everyone else wants, too (despite clear appearance to the contrary).
+- Compassion is the realization that at the deepest level, all you really want is for everything to feel totally okay, and that this is what everyone else wants, too (despite obvious appearance to the contrary).

 - But it's not enough to simply _believe_ this.
 If you look at a Hitler and think oh, poor guy just wants to feel better, well, that's not going to end well.